 Mandatory audit of financial statements: for whom will it be abolished in 2026?

 While the major amendment to the Accounting Act has not yet passed final approval, smaller changes are being prepared on an ongoing basis.
-Under the so-called small amendment, which is expected to come into force on 1 January 2026, the limits for statutory audits will be increased.
-Many smaller companies would thus be newly relieved of the administrative burden.
+Under the so-called small amendment, which will be effective from 1 January 2026, the limits for statutory audits will be increased.
+This will relieve many smaller companies of the administrative burden.

 How will the rules for statutory audit change?

-A small amendment to the Accounting Act, which is now being fast-tracked (see Parliamentary Print 783) with an expected effective date of 1 January 2026, radically changes the rules on audit obligations.
-The good news is that for many smaller companies this would mean an end to unnecessary administration and money savings.
+A small amendment to the Accounting Act, published in the Collection of Laws on 2 September with effect from 1 January 2026, radically changes the rules on audit obligations.
+The good news is that for many smaller companies this means an end to unnecessary paperwork and money savings.

-The new audit obligation would only apply to medium and large companies, not small accounting units.
-The amendment thus brings relief to thousands of businesses that currently have to pay for an audit of their accounts, even though it is not beneficial to them.
+The new audit obligation will only apply to medium and large companies, not small accounting units.
+The amendment thus brings relief to thousands of businesses that currently have to pay to have their accounts audited, even though it is not beneficial to them.

-TIP: Not sure about your entity's category or want to know how it is determined and what all it affects?
+TIP: Not sure about your entity's category or want to know how it is determined and how it affects everything?
 Read our article on accounting entity categories by size.

 For whom will the audit remain mandatory?